arcelioeperez/csvtomysql/README.md

 ### Limitations:
 - Only works for MySQL
+- If the CSV file doesn't contain headers it doesn't work.
+The user would have to create the table manuall in MySQL
 - The program has only been tested on the GNU-Linux Ubuntu Distribution
   - Several packages had to be downloaded in order to achieve the connection to MySQL
   - Packages include -- this was installed just to get the `mysqlclient` package: